ythecombinator/react-matchez/README.md

 This library has been heavily inspired by:

-- [ts-pattern](https://github.com/gvergnaud/ts-pattern): A great library by [Gabriel Vergnaud](https://github.com/gvergnaud) that not only inspired the core and the APIs of `react-match` but is also used by our internals.
+- [ts-pattern](https://github.com/gvergnaud/ts-pattern): A great library by [Gabriel Vergnaud](https://github.com/gvergnaud) that not only inspired the core and the APIs of `react-matchez` but is also used by our internals.

 - [Daggy](https://github.com/fantasyland/daggy): A great library from the [Fantasy Land](https://github.com/fantasyland) universe that brings sum types to JavaScript.
 Using its `taggedSum` and `cata` methods, you can get really a really interesting taste of pattern matching.

 - [ECMAScript pattern matching proposal](https://github.com/tc39/proposal-pattern-matching): This proposal briefly covers what the JSX syntax would look like.
-Even though `react-match` didn't quite use it as an inspiration, it was still an interesting reference.
+Even though `react-matchez` didn't quite use it as an inspiration, it was still an interesting reference.